-Leaders have high expectation of themselves, staff and pupil.
+Leaders have high expectation of themselves, staff and pupils.
 The headteacher has put plans in place to improve leadership capacity across the federation of schools by providing worthwhile opportunities for senior leaders to meet and work together.
 She has a good understanding of the strengths and weaknesses in the work of the school and is knowledgeable about where improvements need to be made.
 She is beginning to develop a culture of reflective self-evaluation and improvement amongst staff based upon monitoring activities planned across the academic year.
-Teachers engage in professional learning opportunities, working together with others within the federation to refine teaching strategies and ensure consistency in many areas aspects of teaching.
-As a result, there is a consistent approach to marking and a cohesive understanding of outcomes in numeracy.
+Teachers engage in professional learning opportunities, working together with others within the federation to refine teaching strategies and ensure consistency across the curriculum.
+As a result, they have a consistent approach to marking and a cohesive understanding of outcomes in numeracy.
 However, overall, staff involvement in the monitoring process is limited.